 Unless you’re experienced at manual WordPress customization, the safest and most efficient approach for ensuring optimal results is to work with an expert.
 So, while they handle the coding, you can focus on what you do best – running your business.

 Are You Ready to Start Customizing Your WordPress Theme?

 We hope you enjoyed this tutorial.
 As you can see, if you know what you’re doing, WordPress unlocks endless customization options.
 However, unless you’re an expert, you’re bound to encounter hurdles as you attempt to edit the code yourself and/or find yourself limited by the capabilities of your WordPress theme.

 All that to say, if you’re looking to create a sophisticated website that meets the specific needs of your business, consider working with a WordPress expert to bring your vision to life.

-Codeable will put you in touch with WordPress theme customization experts that can bring your vision to life.
+Codeable will put you in touch with WordPress experts that can bring your vision to life by customizing your theme or even developing a custom theme from scratch.
 They’re all vetted and experienced, and since they frequently work on projects similar to yours, they’ll quickly grasp your customization needs and translate them into your new design effectively.